What Do Ants Eat?

 Ants can use some plants, trees or bushes as a connection from the garden to your house.
 For example, there might be a branch very close to the kitchen window.
 Ants will use it to easily get to your home.

-Scientifically, there’s no evidence of correlation between ants and light.
+Scientifically, there’s no evidence of a correlation between ants and light.
 Anyway, people share they see flying ants fluttering around and heading to a certain light source.
 Usually, these ants (called alates) are a reproductive caste which function is to reproduce.
 So, if you spot them most probably it’s their mating period and the smaller ants are the males while the bigger ones are the queens.

 Yes, urine can be very attractive to ants but in certain cases.
-There is an ancient observation by physicians in India that found the urine from people with diabetes attracts ants.
+There is an ancient observation by physicians in India that found that urine from people with diabetes attracts ants.
 But why?
 People with this condition have elevated blood sugar which gets into the urine.

 How Do Ants Get in the House?